About Counselling and Psychotherapy

 Sometimes people decide to come for therapy to help them through a particularly difficult time in their lives, after a relationship breaks down, or following the loss of a loved one.
 Others might come in the hope of making sense of difficult feelings that don't seem to be connected to a particular crisis.

 Therapy can provide a fresh perspective on your issues, help you to understand what lies beneath them and can help you to break unhelpful patterns of behaviour.
 It is a collaborative process where we will work together to understand you.

-At an initial appointment, I will ask you what has brought you to therapy and begin to think with you about whether what I offer is appropriate for your needs.
-The initial appointment will last for 50 minutes and costs £50.
-We can both take some time to think after the session about whether to embark on a therapy.
+At an initial consultation, I will ask you what has brought you to therapy and begin to think with you about whether what I offer is appropriate for your needs.
+The initial consultation will take place over one (or more) 50-minute session and costs £75 per session.

 If we agree to work together, we will find a time of the week that suits us both and agree a fee.
-Sessions last 50 minutes and usually cost £60, though this is negotiable.
+Sessions last 50 minutes.

 Boundaries are important in therapy.
 I start and end sessions on time, let clients know in advance of any upcoming breaks and will clearly explain my policies around confidentiality and missed sessions.